-3. The external facing and roofing materials shall match in colour, form and texture those of the existing building and there shall be no variation without the prior consent in writing of the Local Planning Authority.
+3. The external facing and roofing materials of the extension to the dwelling hereby approved shall match in colour, form and texture those of the existing dwelling and there shall be no variation without the prior consent in writing of the Local Planning Authority.